Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Tree-based and Ensemble methods.md

 The $g_{i}(x)$ can be a constant in $\mathbb{R}$ or some mathematical expression such as logistic regression.
 When $g_i(x)$ is constant, the decision tree is actually piecewise constant, a concrete example of simple function.

 The interpretation is simple: Starting from the root node, you go to the next nodes and the edges tell you which subsets you are looking at.
 Once you reach the leaf node, the node tells you the predicted outcome.
-All the edges are connected by ‘AND’.
+All the edges are connected by ‘AND???.

-`Template: If feature x is [smaller/bigger] than threshold c AND … then the predicted outcome is the mean value of y of the instances in that node.`
+`Template: If feature x is [smaller/bigger] than threshold c AND ??? then the predicted outcome is the mean value of y of the instances in that node.`

 * [Decision Trees (for Classification) by Willkommen auf meinen Webseiten.](http://christianherta.de/lehre/dataScience/machineLearning/decision-trees.php)
 * [DECISION TREES DO NOT GENERALIZE TO NEW VARIATIONS](https://www.iro.umontreal.ca/~lisa/pointeurs/bengio+al-decisiontrees-2010.pdf)